zaidtas/Object_Recognition_SVM/README.md

 ![cluster](./images/cluster.png)

 ### Exercise 3: Object recognition using SVM
 For this exercise first we capture features( histogram of hsv and normals ) by spawning each object in our list in 50 random orientations.
 Then we train an SVM classifier using an rbf kernel and following is the normalized confusion matrix.

+**What worked and what didn't**

+Initially the ```capture_features.py``` script would only spawn a particular object in 5 random orientations.
+The accuracy for that was around 60% only.
+Also initially I used a linear kernel in SVM instead of a rbf kernel which leads to more complex decision boundaries and the accuracy score went up to 92%.
+I played around with the number of bins for histogramming both HSV and normal features but settled upon 32 number of bins.

+I was using a bins range of (0,256) for normal histogramming earlier which would spoil the features and instead used the value of (-1, 1).
+Color histograms were still calculated using range of (0,256)

 ![svm](./images/conf_mat.png)